Chapter 5. Preparing your environment for managing IdM using Ansible playbooks

 For security reasons, remove the vault password file at the end of each session, and repeat steps 6-8 at the start of each new session.

-There are advantages and disadvantages in the different methods for providing the credentials required for running playbooks that use ansible-freeipa roles and modules.
+Choose the appropriate method for providing IdM credentials required for running playbooks that use ansible-freeipa roles and modules, based on your security requirements and automation needs.

 Storing passwords in plain text in a playbook